Blog

 Each incoming payment from your client can be identified by giving it an individual number, which will distinguish it from all other payments and simplify the work with statistics.

-Merchant ID is the merchant identifier in GCP.
-Using it, you can distinguish one item from another, "collect" groups of them and combine them into categories on various grounds.
+merchant_id is the merchant identifier in GCP.
+Using it, you can distinguish one item from another, "collect" groups of them and combine them into categories by various features.

 Marketplace